refactoring-assistant/refactoring-assistant.github.io/README.md

  - How It Manifests (Why it may have been introduced)
  - How to Fix It (Possible Treatments)

-> **Note:** In the `How to Fix It` section, you will find that there is only 1 or 2 treatments listed.
+> **Note:** In the `How to Fix It` section, you will find that there are only 1 or 2 treatments listed.
 These are the treatments that have been used to fix the 'bad' example code files.
 There may be more treatments listed.
 You can find these other treatments at the link at the end of the section.

 A website is also available to more easily browse this repository [here](https://refactoring-assistant.github.io)